OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 where the secrets engine is mounted, as well as the path to the secret itself.
 - `Secrets retrieval method`: Choose between retrieving a single secret or multiple secrets.
 Retrieving a single secret is the equivalent of a `vault kv get` command using the [Get](https://www.vaultproject.io/api-docs/secret/kv/kv-v1#read-secret) method.
 Retrieving multiple secrets is the equivalent of the combination of both a `vault kv list` command using the [List](https://www.vaultproject.io/api-docs/secret/kv/kv-v2#list-secrets) method and then subsequent `vault kv get` commands for each secret.
 - `Recursive retrieval`: If multiple secrets are being retrieved, should any sub-folders also be enumerated and retrieved?
 The default is: `False`.
 - `Field names`: Choose specific fields to be retrieved from identified secrets.
-This is useful when you only want to retrieve specific fields from one or more secret(s).
+This is useful when you only want to retrieve specific fields from one or more secrets.
 You can optionally include a name for the output variable.
 - `Print output variable names`: Write out the Octopus output variable names to the task log.
 The default is: `False`.

 ![Parameters for the retrieve KV v1 secrets step](vault-retrieve-kv-v1-secrets-step-parameters.png)